WIXY

-WIXY (100.3 MHz) is a commercial FM radio station broadcasting a country music radio format.
+WIXY (100.3 FM) is a commercial radio station broadcasting a country music radio format.
 Licensed to Champaign, Illinois, United States, the station serves the Champaign-Urbana area.
-The station is currently owned by the Illini Radio Group subsidiary of Saga Communications under licensee Saga Communications of Illinois, LLC.
+The station is owned by Saga Communications under licensee Saga Communications of Illinois, LLC, and operates as part of its Illini Radio Group.
 The radio studios and offices are on West Bradley Avenue in Champaign.

 WIXY has an effective radiated power (ERP) of 13,000 watts.
 The transmitter is on County Road 1700 East at County Road 900 North in Philo, Illinois.

 HD Radio

 WIXY broadcasts using HD radio technology.
 It also had an FM translator, W221CK, on 92.1 MHz in Champaign.
 During late 2009, these ran a new "WIXY Classic" country format.
 In early January 2010, that format swapped with WXTT "eXtra 99.1" in Savoy; 99.1 changed its call sign to WYXY and picked up WIXY Classic, and the 92.1 WIXY-HD2 subcarrier and 92.1 translator changed branding to "WXTT eXtra 92.1" The translator for WXTT later switched to 96.9 W245DP.
-The active rock format is now known as "eXtra 96.9."
+The active rock format is now known as "eXtra 96.9".

 In May 2012, WIXY signed on an HD3 digital subchannel, and began airing a Top 40/CHR format branded as "Hits 99.7" (in reference to translator W259BG (99.7 FM), which dropped its simulcast of WIXY-HD2).
 On April 22, 2021, WIXY-HD3/W259BG changed to a soft adult contemporary format, branded as "EZ 99.7".

 History

-The call letters WIXY have been used off and on in other U.S. cities, most notably in Cleveland, Ohio; that station later became WCCR.
-The current FM station was assigned the WIXY call sign by the FCC on December 13, 1991.
+The callsign WIXY has been used off and on in other U.S. cities, most notably in Cleveland, Ohio; that station later became WCCR.
+The current FM station was assigned the call sign WIXY by the FCC on December 13, 1991.
 WIXY began broadcasting on June 1, 1992.